 The World Bank and the Center for International Business, Tuck School of Business at Dartmouth College Global Preferential Trade Agreements Database provide information on preferential trade agreements (PTAs) around the world, including agreements that have not yet been notified to the World Trade Organization.
 This resource helps trade policy makers, research analysts, the academia, trade professionals and other individuals better understand and navigate the world of PTAs.

-Use the WITS site to quickly obtain summary trade and tariff related information without having to execute a query.
+Use TradeStats to obtain summary trade and tariff related information without having to execute a query.
 Key information that can be obtained include:

 There is no charge to use the WITS software.